Logistics contract management software is software for managing carrier, broker, customer, warehouse, insurance, and service agreements.

 When the Freight Market Flips, Every Carrier Contract Needs Review

 The freight market is cyclical, and the cycle is fast.
-SupplyChainBrain reports that carrier contracts are typically reviewed every 12 to 18 months.
+Carrier contracts are typically reviewed every 12 to 18 months.
 But the market doesn’t wait for the review cycle.

-In 2023 and 2024, capacity was loose.
+In 2023 and the negotiated amount, capacity was loose.
 Carriers dropped rates to compete for volume.
 A shipper with 80 carrier agreements ran an RFP, locked in favorable terms, and filed the contracts.
 Some in the TMS.
 Some in email.

 The insurance certificates went wherever the ops manager put them.

 Then the market flipped.
 Capacity tightened.
 Carrier exits accelerated.
-ITS Traffic Systems reported that some shippers saw accessorial charges double year over year in 2025.
+Some shippers saw accessorial charges double year over year in 2025.

 | Before the Flip | After the Flip |